william-jensen01/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It is used for adding nested routes in your application.
+That way, you only need to change a single parameter instead of the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is where everything that can be changed by the user is compared to a dummy form for its ideal version.
+The dummy form is usually done by creating a form schema

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing is meant to mimic how a user interacts with the app.
+It simulates events such as button clicks and scrolls.
+This helps in resolving any bugs that may occur.

 ## Instructions